codernineteen/rendering-archive/project-2024/learning-roadmap/renderer-dev/vulkan-related/vulkan-tutorial/Hello Triangle.md

 ## Validation layer

 Using vulkan means that there are lots of things that developer should handle.
+For example, using a new GPU feature and forgetting to request it at **logical device** creation time.
 To avoid errors hard to debug from mistakes, we can use elegant system called as 'validation layers'

+Key features in validation layer
+-  Checking the values of parameters against the specification to detect misuse

+- Tracking creation and destruction of objects to find resource leaks

+- Checking thread safety by tracking the threads that calls originate from

+- Logging every call and its parameters to the standard output

+- Tracing Vulkan calls for profiling and replaying

+Validation layers can only be used when it is installed in host system. so we need to add a feature to turn off validation layer selectively when we release it.

+[Two types of validation layers]
+1. instance specific : check calls related to global vulkan objects
+2. device specific : the layer is deprecated now, but it is recommended to enable it for compatibility.